hometechnerves@gmail.com

 Charging the Remote Gave It Life Again

 At first, I thought something was seriously wrong.
-Turns out, my remote just needed power.
+Turns out, my remote just needed charging and power.

 When charging didn’t work, I tried restarting.
 It was easier than I expected.